bobbyy16/twenty-linear-integration/README.md

 - `deliverystatus` – Select field with values: INITIATED, IN_PROGRESS, DELIVERED, CANCELLED
 - `syncstatus` – Select field with values: SYNCED, PENDING, ERROR

-### 400 Bad Request from Twenty API

-Likely invalid field name or value.
-Validate:

-- Are the field keys correct (lowercase/custom names)?
-- Does the value match the enum or field type in Twenty (e.g., select list vs. text)?

-### Progress shows "1000%" or similar

-Check that your `projectprogress` mapping sends out decimal 0–1 if the field type in Twenty is a percentage.

-### Linear states not working

-Ensure `status.name` from Linear is correctly parsed (case insensitive) and mapped in your config.

-### No project created on Closed Won

-Verify:

-- The stage value matches `stageValues.CLOSED_WON` in `fieldMappings`
-- The `linearprojectid` field was empty

-### Webhook signature fails

-Ensure:

-- You capture `req.rawBody` (via `bodyParser.json({ verify: … })`)
-- Use the correct header keys for signature/timestamp from Twenty docs

 ## 🎯 Contribution

 1. Fork the repository